dicruzcar/Conway-s-game-of-life/README.md

 Also making click in one cell while the simulation is running will pause it.

 On the program title will be a counter of the days(steps) that has been passed since the start of the simulation, they will reset if you clear the world.

+#### Console

+The console mode its different from the GUI mode, it puts randomly the alive cells and starts the simulation.

+By the moment only can be stopped by killing the procces, and dont have all the funtionalities of the GUI mode.

+Its planned for this model be improved over the time.

 ## Modules and Libraries